Hille, Germany: Demographics

+The following overview shows the population of the community of Hille according to the contemporary extent of borders.

 Religion

 All villages in Hille became Lutheran with the introduction of the Reformation along with the city of Minden in 1550.
 The parishes exist to the present day.
 When the area was ceded to Prussia, the regional church became the Evangelical Church in Prussia in 1817 (Evangelical Church of Westphalia since 1945), which considers itself united in administration, that is to say comprising Lutheran, Reformed and congregations of united belief.
 The parishes are now partly combined with one parish serving several villages.
 A part of the old church owned buildings was transferred to other uses and replaced by newer buildings, for example the parsonage of the village of Hille.
 The acceptance of the refugees of World War II resulted in the formation of Catholic parishes, which is slowly changing the milieu to one of multiple beliefs.

 Governance

 Community Council (Gemeinderat)

 Since the community elections of 1999 the town council of Hille has 32 seats besides the mayor.
 The representatives of the FWG Party and the Green Party(Grünen)have joined into one coalition.

 The members of the community council are elected for a term of 5 years.
 The next election will take place in 2014.
 Until the community elections of 1999, the office of mayor was honorary but was a member of the community council, with a Community Administrator (Gemeindedirector) leading the community administration.

 The following table shows the community election results since 1975: